petar-popovic-bg/GetEDM/README.md

 # GetEDM
 Comarcxml to Europeana Data Model

-GetEDM.py transforms COMARCXML files into Europeana Data Model The script drops data_edm.xml file as a result
+GetEDM.py transforms COMARCXML files into Europeana Data Model.

+The script drops data_edm.xml file as a result.